 3. Finding the desired MeSH indexing concept by iterative searching of citations

-If the searcher has no idea what MeSH term or terms have been used in indexing relevant literature, a useful strategy is to begin with a text word search.
+If the searcher does not know the MeSH term or terms have been used to describe articles of interest, a useful strategy is to begin with a text word search.
 Having found a few good citations, then the searcher may look at the MeSH terms used in indexing and identify those that will retrieve further relevant citations.
 One of the greatest advantages of an online system is the opportunity to use the online information to discover additional information on a topic.
 This can be helpful for the occasional searcher or when searching in areas of very rapid change.
 For example, if a user is interested in "scalp diseases" - a term not in MeSH, they could search this term in PubMed (title and/or abstract).
 Then seeing citations that looked particularly relevant, the user could look at the citation record (MEDLINE format), and find the nearest.
 This term would then be the basis of a new search.

 4. Using the MeSH Browser to find an appropriate MeSH search term